X0rD3v1L/x0rd3v1l.github.io/content/about.md

 +++
 I'm Benarjee Sambangi — known as @X0rD3v1L in some tech communities.
 I specialize in frontend development, focusing on designing intuitive user interfaces and enhancing user experiences with advanced data visualization techniques.

-Recently, I've focused on enhancing SaaS solutions by creating and revamping features such as report generation and payroll dashboards.
+Recently, I’ve been working on **smart contract development in Rust** at BIMA, contributing to the **Universal Stable on BTC (USBD) project for decentralized finance**.
+Previously, I've focused on enhancing SaaS solutions by creating and revamping features such as report generation and payroll dashboards.
 I've developed drag-and-drop form builders and custom template renderers, optimizing core logic and implementing real-time updates for better performance.
-Early in my career, I gained expertise in CSS, JavaScript, and ReactJS, developing reusable components and efficient UI designs.
+Early in my career, I gained expertise in **CSS, JavaScript, and ReactJS**, developing reusable components and efficient UI designs.

 In addition to my professional work, I am continuously expanding my knowledge.
 I am **learning Zero-Knowledge (zk)** proofs on my own and have a strong background in **Rust and WebAssembly**.
 I also have knowledge of ethers.js, enhancing my understanding of blockchain technologies and frontend security.